chuyi121611/cshu0783_9103_TUT3/README.md

 # cshu0783_9103_TUT3
 # Main priject:

-1. Hover Effect
+1. Hover Effect:
    The color of certain rectangles changes when the mouse hovers over them.(only the big rectangles)
-2. Dynamic Drawing
+2. Dynamic Drawing:
    The canvas is redrawn every time the mouse moves by calling the redraw function.
 This means that the hover effect is real-time, as the canvas recalculates which rectangles should change color based on the new position of the mouse each time it moves.